 It was a disco piece, "Turn The Beat Around."
 Within two weeks it had hit the top of the disco charts.
 Schatz then had Vicki booked into discos with a complete act.
-Bookings in discos, club and concerts are an integral part of the build-up plan for any artist what music catches on there.
-"Turn The Beat Around" moved onto the pop charts immediately, sales zoomed as Vicki played dates with the act.
+Bookings in discos, club and concerts are an integral part of the build-up plan for any artist.